MatthieuMordrel/productivity-app/README.md

 TO DO:

-- Add a settings to add sound with the sonner and end of session + start of session
 - Add a way to tick a task when done
 - Add a way to hide ticked tasks